VayuDev/samal-jit/README.md

 Features already implemented include:
 * JIT-Compiler for most instructions on x86-64
 * Lambdas
+* Match expressions
 * Templates
-* Lists＊
-* Explicit tail recursion optimization
-* Mark-and-sweep garbage collector
+  * Automatic template type inference for function calls
+* Easy API for embedding samal into your project
 * Structs
-* Native functions
-* Easy API for embedding samal into your project
 * Enums
 * Pointer type for recursive structs/enums (all structs/enums are on the stack)
 * Strings/Chars (Strings are implemented as lists of chars, similar to Haskell)
   * Unicode (UTF-32) support; a single char can contain any unicode codepoint
-* Automatic template type inference for function calls

-＊ List syntax will maybe change in the future.
+* Explicit tail recursion optimization
+* Copying garbage collector
+* Native functions
+* Type casting (using native functions)
+* Using declarations (to avoid typing the module name every time)
+* Very basic standard library

 ## Planned Features

 Planned features (vaguely order):

 * Comments
-* Using declarations (to avoid typing the module name every time)
-* Type casting (maybe using native methods)
 * A proper cli
 * Floating point support
-* Byte support
-* Some logical operations like not
-* Bitwise arithmetic
+* More features & error checking in match statements
+* Tuple deconstruction in assignment

 ## Examples